CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

     ![](../media/h106.png)

-1. Enter the following command at the Terminal window prompt and press the **Enter Key** after the last command.
+1. Enter the following command at the Terminal window prompt and press **Enter** after the last command.
 This command builds the container for the frontend app components.

    >**Note:** Before running the command, ensure that Docker is running.